alicolville/Weight-Tracker/readme.txt

 TODO:

-  - New shortcode [wt-custom-field-chart].
-Wrap around existing chart one, but set weight/target to false.
   - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?
   - On user data, difference value
   - Weight entry forms.
 What do we do?
 Option for no weight?